Level 3 Consultants

 Below is the list of some of the area farmers who have served as Consultants in prior years.
 Each year, however, the roster of matched Consultants will change, as it will be driven by the unique needs of each class of Level 3 trainees.
 Below are just examples of past consultants, not an exhaustive list.

 Pam Dawling, Twin Oaks Community (Louisa, VA): Pam Dawling has grown vegetables at Twin Oaks Community in central Virginia for over 20 years, feeding 100 people from 3.5 acres.
 She is also the author of a tremendously useful book to farmers in this region and beyond: Sustainable Market Farming: Intensive Vegetable Production on a Few Acres.
 Pam speaks at conferences and workshops and is also a regular contributor to Growing for Market magazine.

-Stacey Carlberg & Casey Gustowarow, The Farm at Sunnyside (Washington, VA): Stacey Carlberg and Casey Gustowarow have co-managed The Farm at Sunnyside, Potomac Vegetable Farms, and now operate Fireside Farm, growing and cooking in Purcellville, Virginia The farm grows certified organic fruits and vegetables for sale locally.
+Stacey Carlberg & Casey Gustowarow, Fireside Farm (Purcellville, VA): Stacey Carlberg and Casey Gustowarow have co-managed The Farm at Sunnyside, Potomac Vegetable Farms, and now operate Fireside Farm, growing and cooking in Purcellville, Virginia The farm grows certified organic fruits and vegetables for sale locally.
 Land not in agricultural production is actively managed for biodiversity and beneficial ecosystem services.
-Prior to coming to The Farm at Sunnyside, they were farm managers at Potomac Vegetable Farm’s Purcellville site for several years.

 Lisa Duff, Oak Spring Farm (Freeland, MD): Lisa Duff owns and manages Oak Spring Farm, a small family farm located in northern Baltimore County.
 She is a graduate of the BFTP and now sells through a CSA, farmers market, and to restaurants.
 The farm produces vegetables, fruit, and humanely raised eggs.
 The farm is Certified Organic.